ren-wei/vue-data-anchor/README.md

-# vue-anchor
+# vue-data-anchor
-Anchor vue state and bind it to a route.
+Anchor vue's data state and bind it to a route.